Skip to content

 Appliance:

 Anything the orthodontist attaches to the teeth to move teeth or change the shape of your jaw.
-Examples include: rapid palatal expanders (RPE’s), Herbst appliances, active plates, spring retainers.
+Examples include: rapid palatal expanders (RPE’s), herbst appliances, active plates, spring retainers.

-Lower Lingual Arch Rapid Palatal Expander
+Lower Lingual Arch Limited Braces Herbst Appliance Rapid Palatal Expaner

 Archwire: